brandur/sorg/content/drafts/postgres-sortsupport.md

 values to make sure it gets the right result (usually called an "authoritative comparison").

-TODO: Diagram of abbreviated key point back to heap
+!fig src="/assets/postgres-sortsupport/abbreviated-keys.svg" caption="A sort tuple with an abbreviated key and pointer to the heap."

 Implementing an abbreviated key turns out to be quite straightforward in many cases.
 UUIDs are a good example: at